 I participated in UX Laurier's 48 hour design-a-thon.
-Out of 130+ participants, my team won the "Most Innovative Solution" award.
+Out of 40+ submissions, my team won the "Most Innovative Solution" award.
 I have always been passionate about designing creative, yet impactful solutions; therefore, receiving this title was truly rewarding.

 How might we intentionally explore what matters to us?